yazhini-commits/VISION_SPEC_QC/deployment_report.md

 The system was deployed in a real-time testing environment using a dataset stream to simulate a live camera feed.
 Frame-by-frame inference was performed while monitoring FPS, accuracy, precision, and recall.
 A live dashboard (HUD) displayed performance metrics, predictions, and system status in HD resolution.
 Automated logging was enabled to store system performance data in CSV format for post-analysis.

 ---
+### 24 January 2026 – Performance Evaluation and Metrics Analysis

+The collected performance logs were analyzed to evaluate system reliability and classification quality.
+The confusion matrix (TP, FP, FN, TN) was used to assess prediction accuracy.
+Precision and recall values were reviewed to measure the system’s effectiveness in identifying defective and non-defective samples.
+FPS stability was evaluated to ensure real-time constraints were consistently met.

+---